zacharydonsky/gatsby-starter-netlify-cms/src/pages/index.md

   Giving someone a safe, warm, place they can call home is one of the first stages in healing the whole person.
 Hamilton Alliance for Tiny Shelters seeks to empower people experiencing homelessness.
+featureBanner:
+  title: a banner heading
+  subtitle: a banner subheading

 intro:
   blurbs:
     - image: /img/donate-logo.png